Grab A Pen And Paper Because These 21 Pixar Movies Have Got Some Real-Life Historical Facts To Teach Us

 Play is a crucial element in childhood development, and research from Harvard's Graduate School of Education emphasizes that children learn best through playful interaction.
 Pixar films often incorporate playful storytelling techniques, engaging not only children's imaginations but also their critical thinking skills as they navigate problem-solving scenarios presented in the narratives.

 For example, films such as 'Finding Nemo' and 'Monsters, Inc.' exemplify how fun and humor can be intertwined with lessons about bravery and friendship.
-Psychologists argue that this combination not only entertains but also instills valuable life skills in a manner that feels organic and enjoyable for children.
+This combination not only entertains but also instills valuable life skills in a manner that feels organic and enjoyable for children.
 As such, parents can leverage these films as conversation starters to discuss important life lessons and values.

 10. The Incredibles